async-worker/aiologger/README.md

 critical at stderr
 ```

-You may notice that the order between the same order is guaranteed.
+You may notice that the order between the same handler is guaranteed.
 E.g.:
 * `debug at stdout` was outputted before `info at stdout`
 * `warning at stderr` was outputted before `error at stderr`
 * between lines of distinct handlers, the order isn't guaranteed.